Yonatan-Herrera/Sharkoal/README.md

-# Sharkoal
+#sharkoal

-A web browser for fun and also to pick up Electron js
+    A web browser I built to learn Electron.js

-Combining Features from browsers that I like such as Arc, Chrome, Firefox, etc.